List of A Song of Ice and Fire characters: Gilly

 Gilly is a wildling girl, daughter and wife of Craster.
 After the Night's Watch regroups at Craster's Keep, Gilly gives birth to a son.
-Craster is killed before he can sacrifice the child, and in the confusion Gilly flees south with Samwell.
+Craster is killed before he can sacrifice the child, and in the confusion Gilly flees south with Samwell, making it to the safety of the Wall.
+She is later sent south on a ship to Oldtown with Samwell and a boy who is ostensibly her child; in truth Jon Snow swapped her child with that of Mance Rayder, to spare the innocent child from Melisandre's flames on account of his king's blood.

 Val

 Val is the sister of Mance Rayder's wife, Dalla.
 After the failed Wildling incursion, she is kept prisoner at the wall.
 She is described as an attractive woman.
 In A Dance with Dragons, Jon Snow sends her alone to bring a Wildling warlord, Tormund, and his people to the Wall.
 The mission is successful.
 She does not appear in the show.

 Lord of Bones

 The Lord of Bones (also mocked as "Rattleshirt") is a wildling leader under Mance Rayder, known for his vileness and cowardice.
 In A Dance with Dragons, he is executed, believed to be Mance since Melisandre glamoured him to take the appearance of the condemned.